Life on the Train

 “My name Veronika.”

-That was it and all the English I was going to get out of her.
+That was all the English I was going to get out of her.

 She had a phone so I brought up some pictures she had on it.
 There were pictures of many girls together.
 I realized it was a beauty contest.
 She pointed to a tiny picture of herself among the contestants.
 I don’t think she won the contest but some Russian girls are really beautiful.
 I loaned her my spare earplugs and went back to my bunk and music.